Join this year’s Eco-Reps in taking on the 2013 Zero-Waste Challenge from October 9 – 16!

 Take part in the Challenge!

-The first 100 people to drop off their bags will get free donuts and one bag will be chosen at random (at 1:30) to win a Boloco gift certificate (so put your email address on the bag when you drop it off!)
+The first 100 people to drop off their bags will get free cider donuts and cider, and one bag will be chosen at random to win a cool Terracycle backpack made of recycled material (so put your email address on the bag when you drop it off!)

 How to participate